 Good news for time travelers!
 You can insure the savings you expect to make from energy-efficient upgrades or renewable energy production.
 For instance, a power outage could dash your greenest hopes.
 But you can purchase coverage that compensates you the cost of purchasing electricity from another source, the cost of getting back online - and even lost income.

 Businesses can also insure their expected savings from energy efficiency projects.
 When you get a project proposal, it should include an energy savings estimate.
-These policies will pay you if your savings underperform by a certain percentage (you can often get a check if you fall short by a mere 10% - that's not even an epic fail!)
+These policies will pay you if your savings underperform by a certain percentage (you can often get a check if you fall short by a mere 10%).

 Some companies offer optional additional coverage that leave the world a little greener after a covered loss to a building.
-CNA’s EcoCare Property Upgrade Endorsement will pay a business extra to rebuild with green structures or materials.
+They'll pay a business extra to rebuild with green structures or materials.
 It even covers green roofs, recycling costs, green architects, building certifications and business income for the extra time it may take.